freeCodeCamp/freeCodeCamp/client/src/pages/learn/scientific-computing-with-python/scientific-computing-with-python-projects/index.md

 Time to put your Python skills to the test!
 By completing these projects, you will demonstrate that you have a good foundational knowledge of Python.

-We are still working on Python instructional content in this curriculum to prepare you for these challenges.
-Until we finish this material, you can learn everything you need to complete the projects from these videos on the freeCodeCamp.org YouTube channel:
+We are working to finish up the interactive Python instructional content.
+For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete these projects:
  * [Python for Everybody Video Course](https://www.youtube.com/watch?v=8DvywoWv6fI) (14 hours)
  * [Learn Python Video Course](https://www.youtube.com/watch?v=rfscVS0vtbw) (4 hours)